AhmedElbailey/Mini-Web-Projects/README.md

 # Mini-Web-Projects

-4 Mini-web projects for deffirent applications meant for practice.
+6 Mini-web projects for different applications meant for practice.

 ## Learned